These Blueberry Truffles for our monthly #blogfilmfood series didn’t turn out exactly how I hoped but they were still pretty amazing.

 - Almond Bark for Coating

-- Coarsely chop the chocolate chips, either in a food processor or by hand.
+- Coarsely chop chocolate, either in a food processor or by hand.

-- Heat the cream and pureed blueberry sauce until *just* boiling.
+- Heat cream and pureed blueberry sauce until just boiling.

-- Pour the cream over the chocolate chips and whisk slowly until chocolate is melted and combined.
+- Pour hot cream mixture over chopped chocolate and whisk slowly until chocolate is melted and mixture is combined.

-- Let the mixture cool on the counter for half hour and then refrigerate overnight.
+- Let the mixture cool on the counter for half an hour then refrigerate overnight.

-- Using a mini cookie scoop, roll centers in a ball and then coat with chocolate.
+- Using a mini cookie scoop, roll centers in a ball then coat with chocolate.